According to Megan Garber, New York Times revenue is up…and not because of the strong SEO, but rather the strong brand they built.

-- Ask prolific guest bloggers – If you see some blogger who always seems to be guest blogging, follow up with him or her and ask them if they can give you some suggestions.
+- Ask prolific guest bloggers – If you see a blogger who always seems to be guest blogging, follow up with him or her and ask the blogger if he or she can give you some suggestions.

-- Competitor backlinks – Run a backlink analysis of a competitor and see which links are pointing back to their site…and which of those sites has a guest post they wrote.
+- Competitor backlinks – Run a backlink analysis of a competitor to see which links are pointing back to their site and which one of those sites has a guest post they wrote.

 - MyBlogGuest – Post your request that you want to write guest posts on MyBlogGuest, an online community of bloggers who share information about guest blogging.

-Once you’ve got options where you want to guest post, your next step is to contact them.
+Once you’ve got a list of blogs where you want to guest post, your next step is to contact them.

 Building a professional relationship with your target blogger

-Of course you could email a blogger and tell them that you want to blog for them.
+Of course, you could email the blogger and tell him that you want to blog for him.
 But that’s sort of like cold calling…which doesn’t work very well.